UWNETLAB/metaknowledge/documentation/metaknowledgeFull.md

 <li><article><a href="#journalAbbreviations"><b>journalAbbreviations</b><span class="excerpt">Look here to get your J9 database</span></a></article></li>
 <li><article><a href="#tagProcessing"><b>tagProcessing</b><span class="excerpt">All the tags and how they are handled</span></a></article></li>
 </ul>
-All the functions and methods of metaknowledge are as follows:
+<a name="fulllist"></a>All the functions and methods of metaknowledge are as follows:

 <ul class="post-list">
 <li><article><a href="#filterNonJournals"><b>filterNonJournals</b>(<i>citesLst, invert=False</i>)</a></article></li>